-ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Attendance Vote against directors who attend less than 75% of meetings.
+ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Attendance Generally vote against directors who attend less than 75% of meetings.
 Vote against directors who attend less than 75% of meetings.
 Vote against directors who attend less than 75% of meetings.
 Vote against directors who attend less than 75% of meetings.
 Vote against directors who attend less than 75% of meetings.
 Vote against directors who attend less than 75% of meetings.
-Over boarded Directors Vote against or withhold from individual directors who: (i) Sit on more than five public company boards; or (ii) are CEOs of public companies who sit on the boards of more than two public companies besides their own- withhold only at their outside boards.
+Over boarded Directors Generally vote against or withhold from individual directors who: (i) Sit on more than five public company boards; or (ii) are CEOs of public companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards.
 Vote against or withhold from individual directors who serve as an executive officer of a different public company.
 Vote against or withhold from individual directors who: (i) Sit on more than four public company boards; or (ii) are Executive Officers of public companies who sit on the boards of more than two public companies besides their own- withhold only at their outside boards.
-Vote against or withhold from individual directors who: (i) Sit on more than four public company boards; or (ii) are Executive Officers or Executive Chair who sit on the boards of more than two public companies besides their own- withhold only at their outside boards.
-Vote against or withhold from individual directors who: (i) Sit on more than four public company boards; or (ii) are CEOs of public companies who sit on the boards of more than two public companies besides their own- withhold only at their outside boards.
-Vote against or withhold from individual directors who: (i) Sit on five or more public company boards; (ii) are CEOs of public companies who sit on the boards of more than two public companies besides their own- withhold only at their outside boards; or (iii) non-executive board chairs or lead independent directors who sit on four or more public company boards.
+Vote against or withhold from individual directors who: (i) Sit on more than four public company boards; or (ii) are Executive Officers or Executive Chair who sit on the boards of more than two public companies besides their own-withhold only at their outside boards.
+Vote against or withhold from individual directors who: (i) Sit on more than four public company boards; or (ii) are CEOs of public companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards.
+Believe's the board's nominating committee is in the best position to determine time commitments for directors.